jupyterkat/auxcallback/README.md

 A callback utility for [auxtools](https://github.com/willox/auxtools).
-Provides a way to defer functions arbitrarily to be run at a later time with a DreamMaker context, guaranteeing that they're called only where it won't cause a fault.
+Provides a way to defer functions arbitrarily to be run at a later time with a DreamMaker context.
+It is up to the user to call them correctly, I can't control it.

+There was a breaking change recently, replacing callback_sender_by_id_insert(id: String) with byond_callback_sender(), removing callback_receiver_by_id_insert (you can use your own channels for that) and in general doing away with the concept of more than one callback channel.
+This is primarily because that sort of system is unnecessary for a statically linked system like this, and just sorta extra annoyance on top.